10 Vital Tips for the Job Seeker

 That said, here is the advice I am currently following.

-1. Integrate "The 7 Habits for Highly Effective People" by Stephen Covey.
+1. Integrate "The 7 Habits of Highly Effective People" by Stephen R. Covey.
 You must begin with the end in mind.

 2. Some recent version of "What color is your parachute" by Richard Bolles.
 Look at transferable skills vice being stuck in a rut.